Cinderella (2015 American film): Filming

 Principal photography on Cinderella began on September 23, 2013.
 The film was shot at Pinewood Studios in Buckinghamshire, England, and at various other locations including Hampton Court Palace, Blenheim Palace, Windsor Castle, Cliveden, Old Royal Naval College, and Black Park.
 Although the royal palace is mainly computer-generated, it was modeled after the Zwinger in Dresden, Germany.

 Post-production

 Post-production began in December 2013, and was completed in August 2014.
 The finished film was rated PG for "mild thematic elements" by the Motion Picture Association of America.
 In the United Kingdom, the film received a U classification for 'very mild scenes of emotional upset' by the British Board of Film Classification.

 Music

 On June 7, 2013, news confirmed that composer Patrick Doyle would score the film, with the music having an emphasis on romance.
 Doyle has previously scored several Branagh films, including Hamlet and Thor.
-He has also scored the Disney·Pixar computer-animated fantasy-comedy film Brave.
+He has also scored the Disney·Pixar animated fantasy-comedy film Brave.
 Doyle recorded the film's score with the London Symphony Orchestra conducted by James Shearman at the Air Lyndhurst Studios in London.

 The soundtrack debuted at No. 60 on the Billboard 200, selling 8,000 copies in its first week.